redgeneLauren/HTMLcourse-sample/Content/Chapter2 HTMLHeadings.q.md

 - `id`

 /// type=SS, answer=[3]

-Which of the following `header tag` makes the contet the largest?
+Which of the following `header tag` makes the content the largest?

 - `<h2></h2>`